jlvdb/TheliWrapper/README.md

 2)  It is highly recommended to install *scamp* to compute precise astrometric solutions.
 Although used by *THELI*, it is not part of the package itself and requires *PLplot* with the *cairo* driver.
-On some linux distributions (e.g. Ubunut, Linux Mint or Arch Linux) *scamp* can be found precompiled in the package repositories.
+On some linux distributions (e.g. Ubuntu, Linux Mint or Arch Linux) *scamp* can be found precompiled in the package repositories.
 Otherwise [download](https://www.astromatic.net/software/scamp) it and build it with